Stuxnet Raises 'Blowback' Risk In Cyberwar

 The cyberattack scenario is all the more worrisome, because it is not clear that such attacks can be effectively stopped.

-"Some of these [systems] can't be protected," says Weiss, the ICS security expert.
+"Some of these [systems] can't be protected," says Weiss, the industrial control systems security expert.
 "We're going to have to figure out how to recover from events that we simply can't protect these systems from."

 A U.S. Role In Stuxnet?